gustaphe/matlab-aur/README.md

 * You may also use `tar` instead of packing it into `zst` and modify the PKGBUILD when preparing the off-line installer.
 * If you are managing your own repos, depending on bandwidth and size constants, exclude this package from your work-flow.
-  (Partial install is over 8 GB, and full install is about 12 GB)
+  (Partial install is over 8 GB, and full install about 12 GB)
 * Set `MATLAB_INTEL_OVERRIDE='yes'` in your environment if hardware acceleration does not work on your Intel GPU.

 ## Requirements

-To successfully launch the MATLAB installer, you need to install `freetype2` and `libxcrypt-compat`.
+To successfully launch the MATLAB installer, you need to install `freetype2` and `libxcrypt-compat` (see [here](https://bbs.archlinux.org/viewtopic.php?id=274160)).

 Besides the PKGBUILD dependencies, by the end of this procedure these source files MUST be present in the PKGBUILD directory: